isabella232/krico.v2/krico/README.md

 ## KRICO Experiment

+This experiment uses KRICO (Komponent Rekomendacji dla Inteligentnych Chmur Obliczeniowych).

-This experiment consists of three sub experiments:
+It consists of three sub experiments:
 - Metric Gathering which provides data for KRICO neural network.
-- Classification Experiment which runs workload :w
+- Classification Experiment which runs workloads, gather metrics from them and in the end do classification.

-This experiment uses KRICO (Komponent Rekomendacji dla Inteligentnych Chmur Obliczeniowych)
+- Prediction Experiment which for passed parameters do prediction.

 More information about KRICO [krico.gda.pl](http://krico.gda.pl/)

-Metric Gathering Experiment runs workloads, gather metrics and learn KRICO neural networks.

-Classification Experiment runs workloads, gather monitor samples and do KRICO classification.

-Prediction Experiment for passed parameters do KRICO prediction.

 ## Architecture